 We only had two small blooms our second year (perhaps because the aphids were so aggressive), but we really bought the plants to lure Monarchs to our property.
 After our first full year, we counted 22 Monarch caterpillars in August (and managed to discover 3 newly emerged butterflies in September before they flew away).
 This year, we only saw one caterpillar in August, but I have no doubt there were more--we saw at least two female butterflies laying eggs.
 We just didn't monitor the plants as closely.
 Fyi--aphids, unfortunately, love this milkweed.
 Wishing WWF would carry these plants again so we can buy more!

-Plant in well-drained soil (sandy soil is ideal).
-Drought tolerant.
-Among the last perennials to emerge from dormancy in spring.
-Mark their location so you don't plant something on top of them.
+Asclepias grows best planted in full sun and well-drained soil (sandy soil is ideal).
+Since some perennial Milkweed varieties are among the last to emerge from dormancy in spring, mark their location so you don't plant something on top of them.